These 'frequently asked questions' relating to general first year physics may help you too.

 8. What if I have completed UMEP Physics?

-- Consolidate by taking the advanced sequence, PHYC 10001 and PHYC 10002, in their first year.
+- Consolidate by taking the advanced sequence, PHYC10001 and PHYC10002, in their first year.
 Note that these students qualify for an exemption from the laboratory component of the subjects.
-Please use the standard laboratory exemption application form, available from the Physics First-Year Learning Centre.
+Please apply for an exemption through the Prelabs page on the LMS.

 - Broaden their first-year studies by taking subjects they would not otherwise have been able to fit into their course.